-The parameter a is the gain that determines how sharp the curve is (the default value is a=1 but values of 0.5 to 2.0 are allowable).
-The parameter b centers the location of the maximum stretch and has default b=0.5, but it could be set lower or higher depending on where the most stretching is desired.
+The parameter a is the gain that determines how sharp the curve is (the default value is a = 1 but values of 0.5 to 2.0 are allowable).
+The parameter b centers the location of the maximum stretch and has default b = 128, but it could be set lower or higher depending on where the most stretching is desired.
 This function maps the endpoints to endpoints while stretching the middle gray levels and trading this off by compressing the lowest and highest gray levels.

 The algorithm given below uses a predefined point transformation T that is a function on the gray levels to new gray levels.
+Any parameters that T uses must be input by the user before T can be defined.